NexPlayer/iOS-SDK/advanced.md

 **Returns**

 NXErrorNone if successful, or another NXError value in case of failure.
 Even if the return value indicate success, the operation may still fail later, because it completes asynchronously in the background.
-To determine actual success or failure, check theresultargument of the appropriate delegate callback method.
+To determine actual success or failure, check the result argument of the appropriate delegate callback method.

 #### - (NXError) pause